hashicorp/consul/website/source/docs/guides/bootstrapping.html.md

 Choose the method which best suits your environment and specific use case.

 ~> **Notice:** The hosted version of Consul Enterprise was deprecated on March 7th, 2017 and the Atlas `auto-join` feature is no longer available.
-For details, see https://atlas.hashicorp.com/help/consul/alternatives.

 ### Manually Creating a Cluster